-RRM3 Fluid Transfer Module before launch
+RRM3 Fluid Transfer Module and Tool Pedestal (top) before launch

 RRM3 builds on the first two phases of International Space Station technology demonstrations that tested tools, technologies, and techniques to refuel and repair satellites in orbit.
 RRM3 will demonstrate innovative methods to store, transfer and freeze standard cryogenic fluid in space.